-The modern and well-organised public transport system of Brussels consists of the metro, trams and buses.
-The network is user-friendly with route diagrams and timetables posted at most stops, and there are free maps available from the tourist office.
+The modern and well-organised public transport system of Brussels consists of metro, tram and bus networks.
+The system is user-friendly with route diagrams and timetables posted at most stops, and there are free maps available from the tourist office.
 Trams provide an ideal way to get around and are faster than buses, especially when they travel underground in the city centre to become the prémétro.
 Both tram and bus stops are by request only.
 There is a separate system of local trains linking the inner city to the outskirts, although they are of minimal use to tourists, except for getting to and from the airport.
 Tickets are valid for any form of public transport except local trains, and once validated can be used for multiple transfers within an hour.
-Tickets are fairly cheap; strips of five or ten tickets or day passes are also available.
-Children below 12 years ride free.
 Taxis can be hailed from any of the taxi stands around the city; they are metered and expensive, and taxes and tips are included in the price.
-The city is relatively easy to negotiate by car, though renting a vehicle is unnecessary.
-The towns of Bruges and Antwerp are a short train or car journey from Brussels; they are fairly compact and once there it is easy to get around on foot.
+The city is relatively easy to negotiate by car, though renting a vehicle is generally unnecessary.

 Our Travel Expert